 Q 13.
 How well organised are you (¿Que bien organizado estas?)?

-Ans: As a leader or for a particular Spanish language job, you have to be organised so that you can multitask.
+Ans: As a leader or for a particular Spanish language job, you have to be organized so that you can multitask.

 Your edge: Multitasking in art, without being organised.
-If you have a particular system that you follow to stay organised, share it.
+If you have a particular system that you follow to stay organized, share it.

 Q 14.
 Describe your management style (¿Describe tu estilo de gestión?)?